 On June 13, 2016, the School entered into a triple net financing agreement with an option to buy at book value with IFF Quality Seats - Broadway, LLC for the property and improvements in the total cost of \$5,244,227.
 As part of the agreement, the School pays a base rent each month plus operating expense of the facility, including all costs associated with the use, maintenance, financing, or repair of the property and all utilities, and insurance.
-The agreement also required creation of a cash collateral account in the amount of \$585,000.
-The agreement provides that the School will pay the reduced rent amount of \$13,670 per month for the first two years with the payment supplemented with the cash collateral account.
-From years 3 to 6, the base rent amount will be payable in the amount of \$36,845 per month.
-For years 7 to 10, the adjusted rent amount will be payable based on the greater of the School's net operating income divided by 1.2 or the annual funding cost to IFF.
-The School has the option to extend the agreement for 2 to 5 years.
+The agreement provides that the School will pay, for years 7 to 10, in which the School is in, the adjusted rent amount based on the greater of the School's net operating income divided by 1.2 or the annual funding cost to IFF.
+The lease is reported at the fixed cost portion of the annual funding cost to IFF.
+The School has the option to extend the agreement for two 5 year renewals.
+If the school exercises both renewal periods, the facility lease contract with IFF Quality Seats - Broadway, LLC will end on June 30, 2036.